EU seeks new anti-dumping trade powers with China in mind

 De Gucht told Reuters the proposal to demand companies hand over sensitive data to prove some foreign products are sold below cost in Europe will allow regulators more freedom to start a trade investigation on their own initiative, known as "ex officio", without needing a complaint from affected industry.

-"By compelling companies to answer our questionnaires it would also help normalize ex officio - and that is not unintentional," he said.
+"By compelling companies to answer our questionnaires it would also help normalise ex officio - and that is not unintentional," he said.

 Fear of Chinese officials hitting back at European industries that assist with investigations featured in an anti-dumping probe on Chinese solar panels.